-Environmental impact, reducing consumption, increasing the length of life of the product are the main objectives of the awareness campaign is made in favor of LED bulbs.
-This new lighting technology has made appearance on the market about 20 years ago and is set to become, because of its important components "green", excellent tool to illuminate public and private environments.
+Environmental impact, reduction of consumption, increased product life length are the main objectives of the awareness campaign done in favor of LED bulbs.
+This new lighting technology has appeared on the market about twenty years ago and is set to become, because of its important components "green", the instrument par excellence for lighting public and private environments.

-A sensitive part of all electricity used in the world is used for the single task of lighting.
-In order to limit consumption and reduce operating expenses, the States are aiming for years on LED technology.
-Data in hand, This technology promises a lifespan of the bulb above the 30.000 hours or a replacement frequency 10 times lower than previous incandescent.
-This factor should be added that the new generation of bulbs for lighting, is sodium free, Mercury & fluorescent (harmful substances and unhealthy), There is no filament or typical gas earlier bulbs (fluorescent or incandescent) and using electronic components that are considered altogether less polluting.
+An appreciable part of all the electricity used in the world is used for the single lighting activities.
+In order to limit fuel consumption and reduce operating expenses, states aim for years on LED technology.
+Data in hand, this technology promises a bulb life of more than the 30.000 hours or a frequency parts 10 times lower than the previous incandescent.
+At this factor must be added that the new generation of light bulbs for lighting, It lacks sodium, mercury and fluorescent (harmful substances and unhealthy), It lacks the filament or the typical gas of the preceding bulbs (fluorescent or incandescent) and it uses electronic components that are deemed to be less polluting total.

-LED lighting is certainly a product that presents a number of interesting effects on several fronts.
-But are we really sure that the technology developed for this business for 20 years years has reached the point of maturity?
-We have collected here a series of observations.
+The LED lighting is certainly a product that presents a number of interesting effects on several fronts.
+But are we really sure that the technology developed for this sector for twenty years now has reached the point of full maturity?
+We have gathered here some observations.

-Unfortunately there are LED bulbs that reveal a poor light quality and whose effective duration is not reflected with the specifications on the package.
-Products of this type can be the result of poor research and dedication the producer or just uprights "old technologies".
-The result of this type of product is the emission of a light source is not properly adapted to Visual comfort and a low quality of components that deteriorate well before the "thousand hours operation" promises.
+Unfortunately, there are the LED lamps market which demonstrates a lack of quality of light and whose actual duration is not reflected what is written on the packaging.
+Products of this kind may be the result of poor research and dedication of the manufacturing or only posts "old technologies".
+The result of this type of product is the emission of a light source not properly adapted to the visual comfort and a low quality of the components which deteriorates well before the "thousand hours' operation of promises.

-To understand why this difference between the promised results and those kept you have to go back a few years, When between 2010 and the 2011 prices of LED chip and plastic packets "produced exclusively for large LED screens, it suffered a sharp collapse for saturation of production.
-The low prices of components allowed to use redundant technology ( before too expensive) reimpiegandola in the field of lighting.
+To understand the reason for this difference between the promised results and those retained have to go back a few years, when between 2010 and the 2011 the prices of the "chip system and LED plastic packages" produced exclusively for large LED screens, It suffered a sharp fall in production saturation.
+The low prices of the components thus allowed to use technology redundant ( before too expensive) reimpiegandola in the lighting field.

-These LEDs "reused" were used in low and medium power lighting types typical of the home and the structure of the technology used has a plastic package PPA .
+These LEDs "reused" were used in the types of low- and medium-power lighting typical of the domestic environments and the technology employed structure mounts a plastic package PPA .

-Lower the cost of goods using components that are not eligible ( in this case use technology that was meant for the product led TV) or low price is not always the solution to spread massively a product.
-The risk, as demonstrated, is to market an article running from being reliable and which disregards the performance promise.
+Lowering the cost of the products using unsuitable components ( In this case, use technology that was meant for the product LED TV) or low price is not always the solution to spread massively product.
+The risk, as evidenced, It is to market a product that runs the reliability and performance that disregards the promise.

-Unlike the low and medium power LEDs mounted on plastic bags for PPA, high power LEDs that mount on ceramic base manage to have high performance and to maintain the initial luminous flux, color stability, guaranteeing energy saving and maintenance much underlined.
+Unlike the low-power LEDs and media mounted on plastic packages PPA, the high power LEDs that mount on ceramic base manage to have high performance and to maintain over time the initial luminous flux, color stability, ensuring energy saving and much underlined maintenance.

-It is necessary then to optimize the technology used by navigating to the disposal of plastic bags for PPA LED to those mounted on ceramics trying though to contain costs resulting from the different components and making them accessible to the consumer.
+E 'must then optimize the technology used by switching to the disposal of LED plastic packages PPA to those mounted on ceramic looking pero' to contain the costs arising from the different components and thus making them accessible to the consumer.

-A second interesting point about optimizing LED technology is the goodness of designing the structure in which it is placed.
+A second interesting point on the optimization of tencologia LED is given by the design of the structure goodness in which it is placed.

-The technology inside the bulb must be preserved from high temperatures produced during operation.
-So, to ensure proper functionality, product design looks important equal because the technology used.
+The technology inside the bulb must in fact be preserved from high temperatures produced during its operation.
+Here then is to ensure proper functionality, product design takes on an important aspect of what the technology.

-LED lamps are hot to the touch function ( about half the heat produced by an incandescent bulb ).
-The bulb of the LED bulb is the part responsible for the loss of heat produced while the heat sink, Another important element, keeps the power supply and electronics as fresh as possible.
+The LED lamps in operation are warm to the touch ( about half of the heat produced by an incandescent bulb ).
+The LED bulb of the bulb is in fact the part responsible for the dispersion of the heat produced while the heatsink, Another important element, It allows to maintain the power supply and electronics as much as "fresh" as possible.

-Then there is at least one other case that LED technology has failed to "emerge" as promised: This is the case of halogen bulb.
-Used most often in the home and in shops, This type of lighting had the advantage of producing a bright light while occupying a space small, reached very high temperatures during normal operation and was able to dissipate much heat even with small light bulbs.
-The current LED products cannot "replace" this product for a problem related to temperature.
-As mentioned above in fact, typical electronic circuits of LED technology must remain at lower temperatures and consequently cannot dispel the same heat in a small volume.
-Just another aspect which confirms that there is still plenty of room for research and development of new products.
+Then there is at least one other case in which LED technology has failed to "emerge" as promised: It is the case of the halogen bulb.
+It used very often in homes and shops, this type of lighting had the advantage of producing an intense light while occupying a very small space, It reached very high temperatures of normal operation and it was able to dissipate as much heat even with small bulbs.
+Current LED products do not "replace" this category of their product for a problem related to temperature.
+As above mentioned fact, the typical electronic circuits of LED technology must remain at lower temperatures and consequently can not dissipate the same heat in a reduced volume.
+Only a confirmation yet another aspect of the fact that there is still much room for research and development of new products.

-Are you interested in certifying products with LED technology?
+Are you interested to certify products with LED technology?

-Write to firstname.lastname@example.org !
-We will be happy to put at your disposal the professionalism, knowledge and our verification laboratories.
+write to email@example.com!
+We will be happy to put at your disposal professionalism, knowledge and our testing labs.